Confirmed coronavirus cases surpass 100,000 in Indonesia

 The chief of the National COVID-19 Mitigation Task Force, Doni Monardo, says the government is still unable to predict the pandemic’s peak.

 “I also don’t know when the peak will come.
-Seeing fluctuating developments, there are areas that have decreased cases, some have increased,” he said.
+Seeing fluctuating developments, there are areas that have decreased cases, some have increased,” he said.’